Radagaisus/node-require-directory/README.md

 # Require Directory

 Simple.
-Recursively iterates over a directory and requires all files, returning a nested hash structure of all files.
+Recursively iterates over a directory and require all files, returning a nested hash structure of all files.

 Hat tip to [require-directory](https://github.com/TroyGoode/node-require-directory).
 I just needed something simpler.